-The protection of children in the digital environment is dealt with across a range of ministries.
-Overall, digitalisation is dealt with by the Ministry of Digital Government and Gender Equality.
-Protection of minors is dealt with more specifically in various areas across a broad range of Ministries.

-The Government has initiated the preparation of a white paper regarding initiatives to protect children online, including potential legislative initiatives.
+- The protection of children in the digital environment is dealt with across a range of ministries.
+Overall, digitalisation is dealt with by the Ministry of Digital Affairs.
+Protection of minors is dealt with more specifically in various areas across a broad range of Ministries. - The Government has initiated the preparation of a white paper regarding initiatives to protect children online, including potential legislative initiatives. - In November 2023, the Danish Government presented The National Strategy for Digitalisation, which allocates 160 million DKK to technological understanding in primary school education.
+Both the Quality Program and The National Strategy for Digitalisation are currently undergoing political negotiations.